An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Problem Formulation

-The vectors $\underline{u}_i \in \Rset^T$ and $\overline{u}_i \in \Rset^T$ represent minimum and maximum power limits on the charging profile, respectively.
-The vectors $\underline{x}_i \in \Rset^T$ and $\overline{x}_i \in \Rset^T$ represent minimum and maximum energy limits on the net energy profile, respectively.
-Flexibility sets that can be expressed according to \eqref{eq:indi_set} are commonly referred to as \emph{generalized battery models} in the literature \cite{hao2014aggregate, zhao2017geometric}.
-The family of battery models \eqref{eq:indi_set} is quite expressive.
+The vectors $\underline{u}_i, \overline{u}_i \in \Rset^T$ represent minimum and maximum power limits on the charging profile, respectively.
+The vectors $\underline{x}_i, \overline{x}_i \in \Rset^T$ represent minimum and maximum energy limits on the net energy profile, respectively.
+Flexibility sets defined according to \eqref{eq:indi_set} are widely studied in the literature and referred to as \emph{virtual batteries} \cite{zhao2017geometric,hreinsson2021new} or \emph{generalized battery models} \cite{hao2014aggregate,muller2017aggregation,barot2017concise,nazir2018inner}.
+The family of generalized battery models \eqref{eq:indi_set} is quite expressive.
 For example, it is able to capture time-varying EV power and energy constraints, net energy requirements, charging completion deadlines, and allowable/forbidden charging times that reflect an EV's connection status over time.
-We refer to the set of admissible charging profiles associated with an EV as its \emph{individual flexibility set}, which is assumed to be nonempty.
-In Section~\ref{sec:experiments}, we provide an explicit construction of the individual flexibility sets \eqref{eq:indi_set} using a standard EV charging model from the literature \cite{alexeenko2021achieving, lee2021adaptive}.
+Furthermore, the family of generalized battery models is compatible with the aggregator models currently used in wholesale electricity markets \cite{caiso,nyiso}, e.g., in the form of time-varying upper and lower limits on power and battery state-of-charge (SoC).

-Note that each flexibility set $\Uset_i$ is a compact, convex polytope since it is defined as the intersection of $4T$ closed half-spaces that form a bounded set.\footnote{Each flexibility set $\Uset_i$ is bounded, because it can be expressed as the intersection of two bounded sets, i.e., $ \Uset_i = [\underline{u}_i,\overline{u}_i] \cap L^{-1} [\underline{x}_i,\overline{x}_i]$.} It will be convenient to use a more concise expression for the individual flexibility sets given by
+Note that each flexibility set $\Uset_i$ is a compact, convex polytope since it is defined as the intersection of $4T$ closed half-spaces that form a bounded set.
+It will be convenient to use a more concise expression for the individual flexibility sets given by